mbaityje/ML-Tox/README.md

 # ML-Tox

-A code developed and maintained by S. D'Ambrosi, J. Wu and M. Baity-Jesi.
+A code developed and maintained by J. Wu, S. D'Ambrosi, and M. Baity-Jesi.

 ## Installations